federicaprinzi/book2.sql/README.md

 **BOOKS 4**
 There's been a price reduction for "War and Peace" and one copy has been sold.
 Update the price and stock count for this book.

+**GRANT**
+You've hired an assistant for the bookstore named Martin.
+Grant him permission to view and update the Books table, but he shouldn't be able to delete any records.
+IP address of Martinis martin@localhost.